Balance of Terror: Plot

 A cat-and-mouse game ensues.
 The Enterprise is faster and more maneuverable, while the Romulan ship has a cloaking device and immensely destructive plasma torpedoes.
 However, the range of these torpedoes is limited, and firing one requires so much power that the ship must decloak first.

 After several attacks, the Romulans, almost beaten, plant a nuclear weapon amidst jettisoned debris.
 When Spock detects a "metal-cased object", Kirk orders a point-blank phaser shot that detonates the device.
 The Enterprise is shaken by the blast and many of the phaser crew are incapacitated, requiring Stiles to fill in.
 Kirk orders operations to work at minimal power to exaggerate the apparent damage and lure the Romulans in for a kill shot.
 Although the Romulan commander suspects Kirk's trap, Decius, a politically well-connected member of the command crew, pressures him to attack.
 When the Romulan ship decloaks to launch a torpedo, Kirk tries to spring his trap, but a coolant leak in the phaser control room incapacitates Stiles and Tomlinson.
-Spock, whom Stiles had called "Vulcan" and insulted as being unneeded in the control room, returns to rescue Stiles and fires the phasers, mortally wounding the Romulan ship.
+Spock, whom Stiles had insulted as being unneeded in the phaser control room, returns to rescue Stiles and fires the phasers, mortally wounding the Romulan ship.

 Kirk hails the Romulans and at last communicates directly with his opponent, offering to beam aboard survivors.
 The Romulan commander tells Kirk that he regrets having met him in combat, that "You and I are of a kind.
 In a different reality, I could have called you friend."
 He declines Kirk's offer to take off his crew, telling the Captain that it is not the Romulan way to be taken prisoner.
 The Commander then triggers his ship's self-destruct system.